ShawnN003/Final/README.md

     functionality of TTT
     right now we are passing username from page to page. maybe we can store it in a global variable instead?
+    link the home button to games screen instead of log-in. add option to change users on games page. check the database for a name before trying to insert it so the dup entries error message doesn't come up.

 Low Priority: